So you’re wondering what Yerba Mate tea is exactly….

 Combining hot drinks with other risk factors like smoking, drinking, nutritional deficiencies or poor oral hygiene increases the risk even more.
 A large 2014 study in South America showed a higher rate of esophageal cancer in people consuming yerba mate, with the strength of the correlation increasing as mate temperatures increased.

 The best way to avoid this issue is to simply drink your mate at cooler temperatures.
 I do the same with tea.
-I never drink it while it is still so hot that it causes pain.
-I always wait until it has cooled down a bit.
+I never drink tea while it is still so hot that it causes pain.
+I always wait until it has cooled down to the best tea drinking temperature.

 Where To Buy Yerba Mate